About SGPC

 Guru Ka Bagh Morcha

-The British government at last gave up and found escape route by involving Sir Ganga Ram of Lahore, who took Guru Ka Bagh land on lease from mahants and wrote to government that he required no police protection.
+The British government, at last, gave up and found an escape route by involving Sir Ganga Ram of Lahore, who took Guru Ka Bagh land on lease from mahants and wrote to the government that he required no police protection.
 The government had an excuse not to interfere with the Sikhs, who could then go to cut wood from the concerned attached land.

 Jaito Morcha

-During a specially convened session of Punjab legislative council in Simla on May 7, 1925, the Sikh Gurdwara and Shrines Bills, 1925, was introduced and the select committee of legislative council submitted a report on legislation on June 20, 1925, A.D.
+During a specially convened session of the Punjab legislative council in Simla on May 7, 1925, the Sikh Gurdwara and Shrines Bills, 1925, were introduced and the select committee of the legislative council submitted a report on legislation on June 20, 1925, A.D.

 Present Structure